vak-rashu/METRICS/README.md

         This will activate the virtual environment and will install the necessary pip requirements.

-4. Now go to the main directory by typing `cd ..` and runt he following commands:
+4. Now go to the main directory by typing `cd ..` and run the following commands:

   ```bash
   source metrics_cli.sh